 Year 12 - CV / Cover letter workshop - External workshops

 There are a number of ways in which you can support your child with their future prospects.
 Simply by discussing the world of work at home is a great start.
-Keeping the National Careers Service skills health check updated is a good option, which students complete in year 9.
+Keeping the National Careers Service Skills Health Check updated is a good option, which students complete in Year 9.
 In school we will be using the START careers tool which can be accessed both in school and at home, all students will be given their own personal log on.
 START helps students find potential areas of interest and allows them to explore different career and education pathways, the more time spent on this the more personal the results will be.
 Although independent careers advice will be provided at key decision making stages free individual advice can be provided by the National Careers Service online or by phone.
-Information regarding apprenticeships can be found through the following website.
+Information regarding apprenticeships can be found through the following GOV.UK Apprenticeships website.

-If you have any feedback, suggestions or are able to support our careers programme in any way please respond via this Google form
+If you have any feedback, suggestions or are able to support our careers programme in any way please respond via this CFS Careers Feedback Form

 The staff at Cobham Free School have been informed about the CEIAG programme and offer support to students in a number of different ways including employer interactions, visits to education providers and guidance at key decision making points.